RandomWireTechnologies/ctrl-o-node/README.md

 ## Setup

+* Run ./install.sh
+ * This should build and install all dependencies
 * ./install.py or python install.py
  * Follow instructions for initializing Pi config
 * Sign client-req.pem with master CA from server